felixqueisler/arduino-timer/README.md

 # arduino-timer
-Non-blocking abstracted timer library for use instead of the blocking `delay()` function.
+With this Library you can add **non-blocking timers** instead of the blocking `delay()` function.
+It's very slim and takes little to no performance.
 It's relatively low-end, with no callback functions.
 The timer states need to be checked manually.

+**Warning:** This library doesn't work like a hardware timer and doesn't guarantee that code is being run in time.

 ## How to use